yue-here/APDW2022/README.md

 This will recreate an environment previously tested for this tutorial from the file `APDW.yml`.
 To start working in the environment, type:
 `$ conda activate APDW2022`

-### Getting the tutorial files
-We will use github to download the tutorial files.
-Open a terminal window and navigate to the folder where you want to download the files.
-Then run `git clone https://github.com/yue-here/APDW2022`.

 ### Starting jupyter
 Once anaconda is installed, we start jupyter through the anaconda navigator.
 We will use jupyter lab - start it by clicking on the jupyter lab icon or running `jupyter lab` in a terminal.